Under 2 hours

 While you are taking the time to clean the range hood, make sure to check the ductwork or vent that exits the house.
 Over the years, it is possible for grease and grime to build up in this vent, which can compromise the quality of your range hood.
 In severe cases, this can also start a fire.

-If you notice a build-up of grease during your cleaning process, it is recommended that you call in a professional, as they know how to clean range hood ducts properly.
+If you notice a build-up of grease during your cleaning process, call a professional specializing in kitchen appliances, as they'll know how to clean range hood ducts properly.